 Cons: Data storage is still limited, Bluetooth connection can be a security risk

 ELLIPAL is a cryptocurrency wallet start-up that started selling its hardware wallets in 2018.
 It quickly gained popularity among hardware wallet experts because it came with a new and effective security design not used before in hardware wallets - true air-gapped security.

 Air-gapped refers to a device that cannot be connected to any online networks or any devices - this includes WiFi, Bluetooth, USB, Cellular connections, and so on.
-This means the ELLIPAL Titan is protected from every type of online attack which makes it incredibly secure compared to other hardware wallets.
+This means the ELLIPAL Titan hardware wallet is protected from every type of online attack which makes it incredibly secure compared to other hardware wallets.
 While the Ledger may carry risks when it connects with Ledger Live App through USB or Bluetooth, the ELLIPAL Titan eliminates that risk.

 Another big plus for the ELLIPAL Titan is that its frame is completely made out of a single piece of metal making it incredibly strong.
 If a hacker tries to crack it open, it will inevitably leave obvious damages.
 It also has anti-tamper capability, meaning the device can automatically delete every data when it detects a breach.
 This is huge security plus compared to other wallets as it can protect you against actual thief and supply chain attacks.